IQ Test | Intelligence Test

 An intelligence test (also known as IQ Test) is designed to measure your innate intellectual ability.
 This type of test is not intended to measure what you may know or have learned in school, but rather, what your intellectual potential holds.

-Legitimate intelligence tests can only be administered by licensed professionals who have been trained in the test administration, scoring, and interpretation.
+Legitimate intelligence tests can only be administered by licensed professionals who have been trained in test administration, scoring, and interpretation.
 They take several hours to administer and are often somewhat expensive.
 They measure areas such as nonverbal reasoning, logic, problem-solving, and so forth.

 Most Intelligence Tests are multiple-choice and are timed.